You can choose how often you want to enter your password when you buy items (including in-app purchases) from the App Store and iTunes Store:

 - Require After 15 Minutes—If you entered your password within the last 15 minutes, you won't be asked to enter your password again.

 If you don't want to enter a password when you download free items, follow the steps below and turn off password protection for free items.

 Require a password on your iPhone, iPad, or iPod touch

 - Open the Settings app.

-- Under Purchases and In-App Purchases, tap the setting that you want.
+- Tap Password Settings, then choose the setting that you want.